 Configuration changes that you make in CDO for a Meraki MX device are staged in CDO until you decide to deploy them.
 When you deploy the configuration changes, CDO forwards them to the Meraki Dashboard, which implements them on the Meraki MX device.

-CDO manages firewall policies while Meraki dashboard manages the network the policies are applied to.
+CDO manages firewall policies, while Meraki dashboard manages the Meraki networks the policies are applied to.
 Both operations affect how traffic flows through the Meraki MX device and how it is processed.

 One difference between CDO and the Meraki dashboard is the use of objects.
 For rules that are created on the Meraki dashboard, CDO takes Meraki IP address groups or IP address ranges and turns them into objects that can be attached or associated to rules and the device policy.
 When you deploy objects that are created in CDO to Meraki appliances, the Meraki dashboard translates those objects back into IP address groups or ranges.
 Objects in CDO are unique and versatile since they are compatible with other device platforms; if you have other devices onboarded in CDO, you may be able to create a single object for all your devices.
 See Objects Associated with Meraki Devices for more information.